Skip to main content

 Default

-• Use the default type for generic information without positive or negative meaning—for example, an automatically upgraded instance during a process.
+• Use the default type for generic information that has neither a positive nor a negative meaning.
+For example, a notification about an automatic update during a process.

 • Default Toasts close automatically.